Marikina River: Typhoon Ketsana/Ondoy

 On September 26, 2009, at about 6:00 pm PST, Typhoon Ondoy hit Metro Manila and dumped one month's rainfall in less than 24 hours, causing the Marikina River system, including the Manggahan Floodway, to burst its banks rapidly.
 Along with flooding along other river systems, 80 percent of the National Capital Region became flooded.
 Also flooded were 25 nearby provinces.
 In Metro Manila alone, 20 ft of dirty water forced people to evacuate their homes.
-By September 30 at least 450,000 inhabitants had been displaced, with at last 380,000 forced into makeshift shelters; 246 people were reported dead.
+By September 30, at least 450,000 inhabitants had been displaced, with at least 380,000 forced into makeshift shelters; 246 people were reported dead.
 It is believed that blocked pipes, a poorly maintained sewerage system, and uncollected domestic waste were major factors in the speed with which the flood waters engulfed the surrounding area.
 This prompted President Gloria Macapagal Arroyo to declare a State of National Calamity and set up a task force to rescue the inhabitants.
 However, the government was forced to admit that resources were in short supply and called for global assistance.
-Thereafter, efforts have been made to make the drainage system better for the whole city by fixing the sewers together with the new trademarked "Red Sidewalks".
+Thereafter, efforts have been made to improve the drainage system for the whole city by fixing the sewers and the new trademarked "Red Sidewalks".

 This is the worst storm that Metro Manila has experienced since 1967.